New

 Car dealerships offer something to lending institutions that you and I can’t; volume.
 Generally speaking, car dealerships get access to loans at rates that individual consumers can’t.
 Dealers then mark up these loans and resell them to customers.

 Keep in mind that you don’t have to get your car financed through a dealership.
-The next time you buy a car, you should consider getting a pre-approval on a loan from another lender, in addition to seeing what the dealer is able to quote you.
+The next time you buy a car, you should consider getting a pre-approval on a loan from another lender.
+Use this as a comparison for what the dealer is able to quote you.

 Car dealerships markup the money factor on leases

-If you don’t buy a car, and instead you lease it, dealers have a way to make some profit there too.
+If you lease a car, dealers have a way to make some profit there too.
 Dealers make money by marking up the money factor on a lease.
 The lender charges the dealer a money factor of say, .00125, and the dealer marks it up 50, 75 or even 100 basis points.
-The difference between the buy rate (what the lender charges the dealer) and the marked up rate (what you’re quoted) is additional backend profit on the lease for the dealer.
+The difference between the buy rate (what the lender charges the dealer) and the marked up rate (what you’re quoted) is backend profit on the lease for the dealer.

 Car dealerships make money selling warranties and more